 ar:turn_123.react.plan.ack.2.

-react.notes blocks are short user-visible working notes around tool use.
+react.notes blocks are short working notes around visible tool/runtime progress.

 Underneath that, the conversation store keeps full payload bodies while PostgreSQL index rows keep compact summaries and, for some artifact kinds, embeddings.
 That gives the system both full durable bodies and fast searchable records.